PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 Where yolov5s_cola.pt is our weight file that determines the structure of neuron connections in a neural network.
 If there are no other peripherals connected to Jetson Nano, parameter --source 0 defines a default device.
-Python script detect.py invokes methods to run the interface on a web camera.
+Python script detect.py invokes methods to run the inference on a web camera.

 ## Insights